mguenther/string-matchers/README.md

-# String Matchers
-## A Journey from Java 8 to Java 9 modules
+# A Journey from Java 8 to Java 9 modules

 This repository contains a sample application that demonstrates how to refactor an existing multi-module Maven project from Java 8 to Java 9, while migrating to Jigsaw along the way.